jgmenu/jgmenu/docs/manual/jgmenututorial.7.md

 freedesktop.org have developed a menu standard which is adhered to
 by the big Desktop Environments.
 We will refer to this type of menu
-as XDG. jgmenu can run three types of XDG(ish) menus: pmenu, xdg and
+as XDG. jgmenu can run three types of XDG(ish) menus: pmenu, lx and
-lx.
+xdg.

 To understand the subtleties between them, you need a basic
 appreciataion of the XDG menu-spec and desktop-entry-spec.
 See: